 In summary, Triumeq appears to be safe and well tolerated in patients with MND.

 It has considerable administration advantages as a single once-daily tablet which can be taken either whole or crushed.
 Moreover, it is already licensed for HIV treatment and is available in most countries.

 Initial results indicate Triumeq may have a biological effect, both clinically and on biomarkers in patients with ALS and all effects appear to be positive.

-However, this was only a small study and a much larger international multicentre phase 3 placebo-controlled trial is now planned to determine if Triumeq improves both survival and clinical progression.
-This definitive trial will be conducted in Europe, the U.K. and at five sites in Australia.
-It is hoped this trial will begin in 2022.
+However, this was only a small study and a much larger international multicentre phase 3 placebo-controlled trial will determine if Triumeq improves both survival and clinical progression.
+This definitive trial will be conducted in Europe, the U.K. and at five sites in Australia (Brisbane, Adelaide, Launceston, Melbourne, Sydney and Perth).